syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ### Height of dropdownlist

-You can use [PopupHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupHeight) property to change the height of the popup.
+Use the [PopupHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupHeight) property to change the height of the popup.

 % highlight cshtml %}